-46. Demographic Data
+45. Demographic Data

-The subgrantee will collect and maintain information on race, sex, national origin, age, and disability of victims receiving assistance, where such information is voluntarily furnished by the victim.
+The subgrantee will collect and maintain information on race, sex, national origin, age, and disability of victims receiving grant funded assistance, where such information is voluntarily furnished by the victim.

-47. Performance Measurement Reporting
+46. Performance Measurement Reporting

 The subgrantee agrees to submit quarterly performance reports on the performance metrics identified by DCJS and OVC and in a manner required by DCJS and OVC.
 Subgrantees must have supporting documentation for all submitted performance data.
 This information on the activities supported by the award funding will assist in assessing the effects that VOCA Victim Assistance funds have had on services to crime victims within the jurisdiction.
+Supporting documentation must be maintained onsite and made available to DCJS upon request.
+For more information on the required performance metrics, refer to the applicable grant program guidelines.

-48. Program Guidelines
+47. Program Guidelines